-Having estimated the background intensities, it is almost universal practice to correct the foreground intensities by subtracting the background, R = Rf - Rb and G = Gf - Gb, and the adjusted intensities then form the primary data for all subsequent analyses.
-The motivation for background adjustment is the belief that a spot's measured intensity includes a contribution not specifically due to the hybridization of the target to the probe, for example non-specific hybridization and fluorescence emitted from other chemicals on the glass.
-If such a contribution is present, we would like to measure and remove it to obtain a more accurate quantification of hybridization.
-An undesirable side-effect of background correction is that negative intensities may be produced for some spots and hence missing values if log-intensities are computed, resulting in loss of information associated with low channel intensities.
-Research has begun on more sophisticated methods of background adjustment which will produce positive adjusted intensities even when the background estimate happens to be larger than the foreground [19].
-Empirical experience suggests that local background estimates often over-estimate the true background while the morphological method may under-estimate and these differences have a marked impact on the M-values for less intense spots.
-There is a need for further research on adaptive background correction methodologies which can produce intensities with consistent behavior regardless of background estimator used.
+After having estimated the background intensities, it is almost universal practice to correct the foreground intensities by subtracting the background, R = Rf - Rb and G = Gf - Gb.
+The adjusted intensities then form the primary data for all subsequent analyses.
+The motivation for background adjustment is the belief that a spot's measured intensity includes a contribution not specifically due to the hybridization of the target to the probe, such as nonspecific hybridization and fluorescence emitted from other chemicals on the glass.
+If such a contribution is present, one should measure and remove it to obtain a more accurate quantification of hybridization.
+An undesirable side effect of background correction is that negative intensities may be produced for some spots and hence missing values if log intensities are computed, resulting in loss of information associated with low channel intensities.
+Research has begun on more sophisticated methods of background adjustment that will produce positive adjusted intensities even when the background estimate happens to be larger than the foreground (19).
+Empirical experience suggests that local background estimates often overestimate the true background while the morphological method may underestimate, and these differences have a marked impact on the M values for less intense spots.
+There is a need for further research on adaptive background correction methodologies that can produce intensities with consistent behavior regardless of the background estimator used.

-4 Graphical Presentation of Slide Data
+4. Graphic Presentation of Slide Data

-It is a good idea to use routinely a variety of exploratory graphical displays to examine the results of any microarray experiment.
-Graphical displays can help assess the success of the experiment, can guide the choice of analysis tools and can highlight specific problems.
+It is a good idea to use routinely a variety of exploratory graphic displays to examine the results of any microarray experiment.
+Graphic displays can help assess the success of the experiment, guide the choice of analysis tools, and highlight specific problems.

-The first and most obvious diagnostic graphics is the well-known image in which the scanned microarray output images of the Cy3 and Cy5 channels are false-colored green and red respectively, with yellow representing an equal balance of the two.
-Co-registration and overlay of the two channels offer a quick visualization of the experiment revealing information on color balance, uniformity of hybridization, spot uniformity, background and artifacts such as dust or scratches.
-Overlay images also provide a rough impression of the number of genes that are DE between the two samples.
+The first and most obvious diagnostic graphic is the well-known image in which the scanned microarray output images of the Cy3 and Cy5 channels are false-colored green and red, respectively, with yellow representing an equal balance of the two.
+Coregistration and overlay of the two channels offer a quick visualization of the experiment, revealing information on color balance, uniformity of hybridization, spot uniformity, background, and artifacts such as dust or scratches.
+Overlay images also provide a rough impression of the number of genes that are differentially expressed between the two samples.

 Other diagnostic plots involve plotting the numerical values of the red and green intensities.
 Since the raw intensities are strictly positive and vary by orders of magnitude, they should almost always be log-transformed before plotting or carrying out further analysis.
 There are a number of reasons for this.
-Firstly the intensities in a successful microarray experiment typically span the full 16-bit range from 0 to 65,535 with the vast majority in the lower range of values, less than 1,000.
-If the data is not transformed it must by necessity be presented in very compressed form in the low range.
-Calculating log-values spreads the values more evenly across the range and provides readier visualization of the data.
-Secondly the random variation, as measured by the standard deviation of the intensities, typically increases roughly linearly with the average signal strength.
+First, the intensities in a successful microarray experiment typically span the full 16-bit range from 0 to 65,535, with the vast majority in the lower range of values, less than 1000.
+If the data are not transformed, the data must, by necessity, be presented in very compressed form in the low range.
+Calculating log values spreads the values more evenly across the range and provides readier visualization of the data.
+Second, the random variation, as measured by the standard deviation (SD) of the intensities, typically increases roughly linearly with the average signal strength.
 Converting to logarithms tends to make the variability more constant.
-Thirdly logarithms convert the ratios R/G to differences $M = \log R - \log G$.
+Third, logarithms convert the ratios R/G to differences $M = \log R - \log G$.